-- 1. Registration for World Skate Competition take place through the World Skate Entry platform, if an athlete has not been registered in the World Skate Platform, he/she cannot compete. - 2.
-This preregistration can be modified by the Federation's delegate.
+1. This preregistration can be modified by the Federation's delegate.
 Only preregistered skater can be changed, supplementary registration cannot be done.
 Modification must be done at the Technical Commission office the day before the concerned race.
 The time limit to give this modification is within twenty (20) minutes of the end of races of the day.
 The modification must be done with the Technical Commission official folder (annex).
 If no modification is done, preregistration will be considered as official inscription.

-- 3. When a skater registered is suspended, he cannot be replaced by a teammate. - 4.
-An injured skater can be replaced by a teammate until the call of the referee for the call area.
+- 2. When a skater registered is suspended, he cannot be replaced by a teammate. - 3.
+An injured skater can be replaced by a teammate until the call of the Chief Judge for the call area.
 The delegate must joint a medical certification with this official form.
 The injured athlete will not be allowed to race until the end of the World Championship.